-Strong Board renewal practices, with half of the directors of the Corporation (the "directors" and each a "director") having joined the Board in the last five years.
+Strong Board renewal practices, with 40% of the directors of the Corporation (the "directors" and each a "director") having joined the Board in the last five years.
+Assuming all director nominees are elected in 2024, 54.5% of the directors will have joined the Board in the last five years.

-HIGHLIGHTS 33% of the directors are women, exceeding Aecon's target of a minimum of 30%.
-Assuming all director nominees are elected in 2023, 30% of the directors will be women.
+30% of the directors are women, meeting Aecon's target of a minimum of 30%.
+Assuming all director nominees are elected in 2024, 36% of the directors will be women.